ws-garcia/VBA-CSV-interface/docs/home/getting_started.md

 * *Demo_400000records.csv*: **LargeF**- 1.2MM fields.
 * *Demo_Headed_400000records.csv*: **LargeFQ**- 1.2MM fields sorrounded by double quotes.

+First three of files have special chars (line breaks, commas, double quotes) into fields, also have trailing spaces at the field’s boundaries.
 The main objective of this test is to measure the performance of the different procedures against the possible configurations of a potential CSV file.
 The test results can help answer the following questions: does the number of fields to be escaped affect the performance of the procedure?
 If yes, in what magnitude?
 The test also includes benchmark for parse to a CSV file of considerable size.

 _NOTE: The table below shows the benchmark results, in seconds, for the currently tested procedures.
 Some projects was excluded from the benchmark due they does not complies with the RFC4180 standard_.